jessicachitas/wad2-2023-assignment-1/README.md

 - Adding a page to house the add to playlist movies with caching (similiar to the existing favourites page)
 - Adding a page of TV Shows
-- Adding more content to the Movie Card page such as lis tof actory, credits etc.
+- Adding more content to the Movie Card page such as list of actors, credits etc.